hyosung11/intro/notes.md

 - The details of your contribution including improvements and impacts made on the - project and on the community,
 - Collaboration and teamwork details.

+#### Formatting Your Highlight

+Recommended Format:

+- **Description**: When highlighting your contribution, we recommend mentioning the impact that it had on the overall project.
+This would be helpful in highlighting your qualifications for job positions, especially if you have employment gaps.
+Consider using the following model to help you craft this highlight into a story:
+  - Success verb + noun + metric + outcome.
+  - Example: While I was reviewing some pull requests for this year's GirlScript Summer of Code, I noticed that most of them would not merge in spite of me and the owner giving approvals.
+So, I created a GitHub Action where pull requests automatically merge once they have passed the deployment steps(successive verb + noun), which increased productivity rates by 80%(metric + outcome).
+- Add a repo: Provide the complete name of the repository to which you are making contributions.
+- URL: Paste the URL to your pull request, issue or your blog post.

+Share it!: Once you've built up a portfolio of open source contributions, you can share your OpenSauced resume with others by clicking the share button in the header of your profile page.
+This can be especially helpful when applying for jobs, networking with other developers, or promoting your work in the open source community.

+By leveraging OpenSauced to track your open source contributions and develop your resume, you'll be better equipped to showcase your skills, experience, and impact in the open source community.

+In conclusion, getting started with open source contributions and making a lasting impact on the projects you work on requires a combination of technical skills, collaboration, and persistence.
+By focusing on open issues, gaining traction in your contributions, and leveraging tools like OpenSauced, you'll be well on your way to a successful and fulfilling open source journey.

 ## Resources

 [Introduction to contributing](https://docs.opensauced.pizza/contributing/introduction-to-contributing/)